gpschool/gpschool.github.io/index.md

 {% if meeting.present %}[{{ meeting.event }}]({{ meeting.url }}), {{ meeting.location }}{% if meeting.startday %}, {{ meeting.startday }}{% if meeting.endday %}-{{ meeting.endday }}{% endif %}{% endif %} {{ meeting.startmonth }} {{ meeting.year }}{% endif %}
 {% endfor %}

-The most recent road show was the [Gaussian Winter School in Genoa, Italy](./gprs15a).
-The most recent Sheffield school was the [The Gaussian Process Summer School](./gpss14) held from 15th to 17th September 2014.
+The most recent road shows were the [Gaussian Process Winter School in Genoa, Italy](./gprs15a) and the [Gaussian Process Summer School in Melbourne](./gprs15b).
+The most recent Sheffield school was the [The
+Gaussian Process Summer School](./gpss14) held from 15th to 17th
+September 2014.
 It was followed by a workshop on [Feature Extraction with Gaussian Processes](./gpfe14/).